Gregor Huebner: Life and work

 Following his graduation from the Ravensburger Spohn school, Huebner studied classical violin, jazz piano and composition at the Conservatories of Vienna and Stuttgart with Florian Auer Two and Gerhard Voss.

 In 1985, Huebner and his brother Veit Hübner began performing with Tango Five.
 The band performed both at the World Exhibition 1992 (Seville) and 2000 (Hanover) and at the 2004 Athens Olympics.
 They also appeared at the 1998 Tango Festival in Montevideo and Buenos Aires.
 Tango Five disbanded in 2012.
 Three members (Bobbi Fischer, Gregor Huebner and Veit Hübner) created a new group called Berta Epple in 2012.

 In 1996, he began collaborating with pianist Richie Beirach.
 Their album Round About Frederik Mompou was nominated for the Latin Grammy 2002.
 Other recordings include Round About Bartok released in March 2000 (ACT company), Beirach/Huebner/Mraz Round about Monteverdi in 2003 and Duo Beirach/Huebner Duality (Niveau Records) in 2007.

 In 1997, he began work with Johnny Almendra on three albums Los Jovenes del Barrio, Eye Contact and Son Radical.
 He played with Randy Brecker, John Patitucci, Billy Hart, Mark Feldman, Smokey Robinson, David Darling, Uri Caine, Tim Hagans and the Absolut Ensemble.
 He recorded with Joe Zawinul and Diane Reeves.

 In 2009, he released Exercises, Etudes and Concert Pieces with Advanced Music and Eric Carle's Ich habe die Geige klingen sehen at the Gerstenberg Verlag.
 In the same year he published his orchestra compositions at Norsk Musikvorlag.
 In the same year he scored the movie Bergwehen for the German movie channel ZDF together with Gerd Baumann.
 The movie was nominated for the German TV Awards in 2011.

 Huebner's critically acclaimed Latin Jazz album El Violin Latino was released in 2011.
 The Latin Jazz Network selected it as a Noteworthy Recording of 2011 and the album won Nr.
 3 Best CD in 2011 on WBGO New York.
 He is currently recording a new album entitled El Violin Latino - Vol 2.
 The album features musicians—Johnny Almendra, Latin percussion, Klaus Mueller, piano, Ruben Rodriguez, bass, Louis Bauzo, Latin percussion, Jerome Goldschmidt, percussion, Marcos Napa, Afro-Peruvian percussion and Karen Joseph, flute—performing new arrangements of Cuban, Brazilian & Tango Music.
 It is expected to be released in the fall of 2015.

+He is the uncle of Rikas drummer Ferdinand Hübner, the son of Veit Hübner.